pixielabs/cavy/README.md

 `exists(identifier)` - returns `true` if the component can be identified (i.e. is currently on screen).

+`notExists(identifier)` - as above, but checks for the absence of the component.

 `findComponent(identifier)` - returns the identified component.
 This function should be used if your testable component does not respond to either `onChangeText` or `onPress`, for example: